duxingyi-charles/Robust-Implicit-Surface-Networks/README.md

 Options:
 - -h,--help: Print help message and exit.
-- -T,--timing-only BOOLEAN: When set to 1 (True), the program only records timing without saving results.
-Default value is 0 (False).
+- -T,--timing-only: When set, the program only records timing without saving results.
-- -R,--robust-test BOOLEAN: When set to 1 (True), the program performs robustness test.
+- -R,--robust-test: When set, the program performs robustness test.
 The program will run twice with different ordering of input functions, and check if the results are consistent.
-Default value is 0 (False).

 Positionals:
-- config_file (REQUIRED): Configuration file, specifying input/output paths and algorithm parameters.
+- `config_file` (REQUIRED): Configuration file, specifying input/output paths and algorithm parameters.

 The `config_file` should be a JSON file with the following named parameters:
-- `tetMeshFile`: Absolute path to the file storing input tetrahedral grid.
+- `tetMeshFile`: Path to the file storing input tetrahedral grid.
 It is a JSON file storing vertex coordinates and tetrahedrons.
 See `examples/tet_mesh/tet5_grid_10k.json` for a concrete example.
-- `funcFile`: Absolute path to the file storing input implicit functions.
+- `funcFile`: Path to the file storing input implicit functions.
 See this [repo](https://github.com/duxingyi-charles/implicit_functions) for details about the file format.
-- `outputDir`: Absolute path to the directory to store output files.
+- `outputDir`: Path to the directory to store output files.
 - `useLookup`: Whether to use look-up tables to accelerate tetrahedron processing (section 6 of our paper).
 Default value is "true".
-- `use2funcLookup`: Whether to use look-up tables for tetrahedral with two active functions (section 6 of our paper).
+- `useSecondaryLookup`: Whether to use look-up tables for tetrahedral with two active functions (section 6 of our paper).
 Default value is "true".
 - `useTopoRayShooting`: Whether to use topological ray shooting to compute the spatial decomposition induced by the arrangement (section 7 of our paper).
 Default value is "true".

-Note that `tetMeshFile`, `funcFile` and `outputDir` take **absolute** paths.
+Note that `tetMeshFile`, `funcFile` and `outputDir` can be either absolute or relative paths.
+In the case of relative paths, they are relative with respect to the directory containing the configuration file.

 An example config file is `examples/implicit_arrangement/config.json`.
-You should change the paths in the config file according to your own system.

 Test: